onekiloparsec/KPCSplitPanes/README.md

 LICENSE & NOTES
 ---------------

-KPCJumpBarControl is licensed under the MIT license and hosted on GitHub at https://github.com/onekiloparsec/KPCJumpBarControl/
-Fork the project and feel free to send pull requests with your changes!
+KPCSplitPanes is licensed under the MIT license and hosted on GitHub at https://github.com/onekiloparsec/KPCSplitPanes/ Fork the project and feel free to send pull requests with your changes!